Oluwat-dev/FraudShild/README.md

-# FraudShield: Advanced Fraud Detection System
+# 🛡️FraudShield: Advanced Fraud Detection System

 FraudShield is a robust web application designed to monitor and detect fraudulent financial transactions in real-time.
 Leveraging modern web technologies and a machine learning-driven approach, it provides users with insights into their transaction patterns, flags suspicious activities, and offers tools for managing potential fraud cases.